• Skip to primary navigation

 2. Cold Press Extraction: Cold press extraction is another natural extraction method used primarily for citrus extracts, such as Orange, Lemon, Lime, Bergamot and Tangerine.
 It involves carefully applying a cold “press” to the botanical to extract the highest concentration of beneficial oils.

-3. Solvent Extraction: Botanicals that are too delicate or costly for distillation are often extracted efficiently using safe solvents such as ethanol.
+3. Solvent Extraction: Plants that are too delicate or costly for distillation are often extracted efficiently using safe solvents such as ethanol.
 Examples of solvent-extracted oils include Rose and Jasmine.

 4. CO2 Extraction: CO2 Extraction is used to remove the oils or essence from the plant matter without using heat or leaving any solvent residue behind.